MiroslavZadrepko/CRUDApp/README.md

 Open new terminal and go to /client, do ```npm install``` and ```npm start```.

 # Done:
-Create and add SQL db
+Create and add SQL db.
-Read from db
+Read from db.
-List on page
+List on page.
-Delete from page and db
+Delete from page and db.
-Export contact to CSV file
+Export contact to CSV file.
-Edit each or all values in contact
+Edit each or all values in contact.

 # To Do:
 Style

-Add avatar to sql
+# ChangeLog
+03.02.2022, 12:39 Managed to add avatar to sql, and read it